 To determine the force on atoms from external electromagnetic fields, we evolve the quantum state of the system until observables reach a periodic steady state \cite{TarbutOBESimulation}.
 We calculate the force using the Heisenberg equation of motion, averaged over one period of the Hamiltonian, and hence obtain the acceleration $a(r,v)$ due to the radiative force as a function of atom displacement from the MOT center, $r$, and velocity, $v$.

 From $a(r,v)$, we can evolve atomic trajectories in phase space.
 These trajectories incorporate stochastic photon recoils from spontaneous emission as atoms repeatedly absorb and emit photons from the cooling laser.
-Further details of our numerical simulation analysis are given in the Supplementary Material (SM)~\cite{SupplementalMaterial}.
+Further details of our numerical simulation analysis are given in Appendix \ref{sec:AppxMOTSimDetails}.